PISAresearch/pisa/12-watchtower-API.md

 All off-chain protocols assume the user remains online and synchronised with the network.
 To alleviate this assumption, customers can hire a third party watching service (a.k.a Watchtower) to watch the blockchain and respond to channel breaches on their behalf.

 At a high level, the client sends an encrypted justice transaction alongside a transaction locator to the WatchTower.
-Both the encryption key and the transaction locator are derived from the breach transaction id, meaning that the WatchTower will be able to decrypt the justice transaction only after the corresponding breach is seen in the blockchain.
+Both the encryption key and the transaction locator are derived from the breach transaction id, meaning that the WatchTower will be able to decrypt the justice transaction only after the corresponding breach is seen on the blockchain.
 Therefore, the WatchTower does not learn any information about the client's channel unless there is a channel breach (channel-privacy).

 Due to replace-by-revocation lightning channels, the client should send data to the WatchTower for every new update in the channel, otherwise the WatchTower may not be able to respond to specific breaches.